fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 * Escherichia_coli_K_12_substr__DH10B.fasta
 * Leuconostoc_lactis_KCTC_3528_uid68683.fasta

 In a real analysis, this directory can contain thousands of bacterial genomes.
 Several directories can be given to the software by repeating the "-search" argument.
-For example, if working on the human microbiome, the following sequence file could be included in addition to bacterial genomes : "-search humangenome".
+For example, if working on the human microbiome, the following sequence file could be included in addition to bacterial genomes (could be : "-search GRCh38").
 This is important as k-mers from the host can sometimes cause false positive signals for certain bacteria.

 ```
  -with-taxonomy \